janleigh/neodots/README.md

 ### ❖ Credits

-   * [siduck76/NvChad](https://github.com/siduck76/NvChad) for some functions used in the config.
+   * [siduck76/NvChad](https://github.com/siduck76/NvChad) and [TorchedSammy/dotfiles](https://github.com/TorchedSammy/dotfiles) for some functions used in the config.